VINAY-0119/EV-Smart-Range-Forecaster/README.md

 - Professional UI design with custom CSS and clean layout
 - Dynamic insights on SoC, energy use, and driving range
 - Smart energy formula that adapts to speed, terrain, and weather
+- **AI Chatbot** integrated for instant help, advice, and EV-related queries

 -----------------------------------------------------------------------------------